AlessandroDelSole/delsolevsix/docs/PackagingSnippetsForCode.md

 - a package definition file (.pkgdef) that makes Visual Studio understand what kind of contents the package offers and where they must be installed.
 - files that will be installed as Visual Studio extensions (typically .dll and .snippet files).

 Microsoft is currently working on extending .vsix packages to support Visual Studio Code.
-So, the DelSole.VSIX library allows generating a .vsix package that can install one .json code snippet.
+So, the DelSole.VSIX library allows generating a .vsix package that can install one .json file.
 Hopefully, this limitation will be removed in future versions.

 #Software requirements
 In order to generate .vsix packages for Visual Studio Code, the DelSole.VSIX library requires you have installed [Node.js](https://nodejs.org) on your machine.
 Once you have Node.js, you need to install the **vsce** command line tool.
 Please refer to the [vsce Publishing Tool](https://code.visualstudio.com/docs/tools/vscecli) page for instructions.